 - When DMZ mode is enabled, the banner displays DMZ-MODE. - In Deception > Deployment Network, Deception Monitor IP/Mask is hidden.
-See Set up the Deployment Network on page 37. - In Deception > Decoy & Lure Status in the Deception Status view, the Attack Test selection is disabled. - Decoy VMs are limited to one deploy Interface.
-For information about IP address range, see Deploy Decoy VMs with the Deployment Wizard on page 38.
+See Deployment Network on page 40. - In Deception > Decoy & Lure Status in the Deception Status view, the Attack Test selection is disabled. - Decoy VMs are limited to one deploy Interface.
+For information about IP address range, see Deploy Decoy VMs with the Deployment Wizard on page 42.